Useful Notes / NERF Brand

 Nerf sub-fanbase.
 Has a unique Z logo.
 There's also the Z.E.D.
 Squad sub-line that releases previous blasters in Zombie Strike fashion.
 More announcements on new blasters and toys in the lineup

 .
-2015 introduces the Biosquad Zombie Repellent Blasters, which are hybrid blasters that incorporate Super Soaker pump action technology to fire both darts and water or Zombie Repellent, which is Silly String.
+2015 introduces the Biosquad Zombie Repellent Blasters, which are hybrid blasters that have the ability to fire darts and spray water or Zombie Repellent (silly string).

 - Notable Blasters:

 - Hammer Shot (Article from SGnerf): A 5-shooter revolver with the same basic design, Hammer-action thumb-lever, and shell structure as its sister blaster, the Rebelle Sweet Revenge.
-Its pistol grip is moulded to simulate wood with tape wrapped around it.
+Its pistol grip is molded to simulate wood with tape/gauze wrapped around it.

 - Sledgefire: A break-action Shotgun which can chamber and fire 3 darts at once.
 It has a fixed stock with integrated ammo holder, and uses shot-shells to hold the darts in threes.
 Like the N-Strike Barrel Break, it is modeled after a Sawn Off Shotgun, although it is a single-barreled broomhandled stock design rather than the Barrel Break's double-barreled Lupara styling.

 - Crossfire◊: A pistol-bow blaster with a brown grip and green body.
 Fires Micro Darts.
 Performance-wise this blaster handles like half a Rough Cut blaster in a crossbow shell.
 The blaster is also available as the Blazefire in the Sonic FIRE line but lacking the bow arms.